RocketChat/helm-charts/rocketchat/README.md

 **This is only applicable if you both, enabled federation in chart version >=6.8, and want to keep using lighttpd.**

-During upgrade, disable `ingress.federation.serveWellKnown` once before enabling it again.
+IFF you manually enabled ingress.federation.serveWellKnown (which was a hidden setting) before, during upgrade, disable it once before enabling it again.

 Chart contained a bug that would cause `wellknown` deployment to fail to update (illegal live modification of `matchLables`).